Guide

 An icon depicting a circle with an upward arrow.

 Data collection and reporting for ASC providers is currently not as accessible as it is for health, and at present, there is no central data set combining health and social care workforce information.
 However, the adult social care workforce data set collects information from around 20,000 social care providers, offering an overview of the adult social care workforce in England.
-NHS workforce data is held in the ESR system, Office of National Statistics, POPPI or PANSI, ESR system, NHS Digital, WDES, WRES, and the NHS Staff Survey (see resources section below).
+NHS workforce data is held in the ESR system, Office of National Statistics, POPPI or PANSI, NHS England, WDES, WRES, and the NHS Staff Survey (see resources section below).

 Good practice and learning from ICSs